GerHobbelt/owemdjee/README.md

 - **uctodata** [📁](./uctodata) [🌐](https://github.com/GerHobbelt/uctodata) -- data for `ucto` library
 - **ucx** [📁](./ucx) [🌐](https://github.com/GerHobbelt/ucx) -- Unified Communication X (UCX) is an optimized production proven-communication framework for modern, high-bandwidth and low-latency networks.
 UCX exposes a set of abstract communication primitives that utilize the best of available hardware resources and offloads.
 These include RDMA (InfiniBand and RoCE), TCP, GPUs, shared memory, and network atomic operations.
-- **ucx** [📁](./ucx) [🌐](https://github.com/GerHobbelt/ucx) -- Unified Communication X (UCX) is an optimized production proven-communication framework for modern, high-bandwidth and low-latency networks.
-UCX exposes a set of abstract communication primitives that utilize the best of available hardware resources and offloads.
-These include RDMA (InfiniBand and RoCE), TCP, GPUs, shared memory, and network atomic operations.

 - **UIforETW** [📁](./UIforETW) [🌐](https://github.com/GerHobbelt/UIforETW) -- Bruce Dawson's user interface for recording ETW (Event Tracing for Windows) traces, which allow amazingly deep investigations of performance problems on Windows.
 - **uint128_t** [📁](./uint128_t) [🌐](https://github.com/GerHobbelt/uint128_t)
 - **unicode-cldr** [📁](./unicode-cldr) [🌐](https://github.com/GerHobbelt/cldr)
 - **unicode-icu** [📁](./unicode-icu) [🌐](https://github.com/GerHobbelt/icu)
 - **universal-numbers** [📁](./universal-numbers) [🌐](https://github.com/GerHobbelt/universal) -- a header-only C++ template library for universal number arithmetic.
 The goal of the Universal Numbers Library is to offer applications alternatives to IEEE floating-point that are more efficient and mathematically robust.
 The Universal library is a ready-to-use header-only library that provides plug-in replacement for native types, and provides a low-friction environment to start exploring alternatives to IEEE floating-point in your own algorithms.
-- **universal-numbers** [📁](./universal-numbers) [🌐](https://github.com/GerHobbelt/universal) -- a header-only C++ template library for universal number arithmetic.
-The goal of the Universal Numbers Library is to offer applications alternatives to IEEE floating-point that are more efficient and mathematically robust.
-The Universal library is a ready-to-use header-only library that provides plug-in replacement for native types, and provides a low-friction environment to start exploring alternatives to IEEE floating-point in your own algorithms.
 - **unixODBC** [📁](./unixODBC) [🌐](https://github.com/GerHobbelt/unixODBC)
 - **unpaper** [📁](./unpaper) [🌐](https://github.com/GerHobbelt/unpaper) -- a post-processing tool for scanned sheets of paper, especially for book pages that have been scanned from previously created photocopies.
 The main purpose is to make scanned book pages better readable on screen after conversion to PDF.
 The program also tries to detect misaligned centering and rotation of ages and will automatically straighten each page by rotating it to the correct angle (a.k.a. deskewing).
-- **unpaper** [📁](./unpaper) [🌐](https://github.com/GerHobbelt/unpaper) -- a post-processing tool for scanned sheets of paper, especially for book pages that have been scanned from previously created photocopies.
-The main purpose is to make scanned book pages better readable on screen after conversion to PDF.
-The program also tries to detect misaligned centering and rotation of ages and will automatically straighten each page by rotating it to the correct angle (a.k.a. deskewing).
 - **upscaledb** [📁](./upscaledb) [🌐](https://github.com/GerHobbelt/hamsterdb) -- a.k.a. hamsterdb: a thread-safe key/value database engine.
 It supports a B+Tree index structure, uses memory mapped I/O (if available), fast Cursors and variable length keys and can create In-Memory Databases.
 - **upskirt-markdown** [📁](./upskirt-markdown) [🌐](https://github.com/GerHobbelt/soldout) -- MarkDown renderer
 - **url** [📁](./url) [🌐](https://github.com/GerHobbelt/url) -- URI parsing and other utility functions
 - **userver** [📁](./userver) [🌐](https://github.com/GerHobbelt/userver) -- an open source asynchronous framework with a rich set of abstractions for fast and comfortable creation of C++ microservices, services and utilities.
 The framework solves the problem of efficient I/O interactions transparently for the developers.
 Operations that would typically suspend the thread of execution do not suspend it.
 Instead of that, the thread processes other requests and tasks and returns to the handling of the operation only when it is guaranteed to execute immediately.
 As a result you get straightforward source code and avoid CPU-consuming context switches from OS, efficiently utilizing the CPU with a small amount of execution threads.
 - **utfcpp** [📁](./utfcpp) [🌐](https://github.com/GerHobbelt/utfcpp) -- UTF-8 with C++ in a Portable Way
-- **variadic_table** [📁](./variadic_table) [🌐](https://github.com/GerHobbelt/variadic_table) -- for "pretty-printing" a formatted table of data to the console.
-It uses "variadic templates" to allow you to specify the types of data in each column.
 - **variadic_table** [📁](./variadic_table) [🌐](https://github.com/GerHobbelt/variadic_table) -- for "pretty-printing" a formatted table of data to the console.
 It uses "variadic templates" to allow you to specify the types of data in each column.
 - **velocypack** [📁](./velocypack) [🌐](https://github.com/GerHobbelt/velocypack) -- a fast and compact format for serialization and storage.
 These days, JSON (JavaScript Object Notation, see ECMA-404) is used in many cases where data has to be exchanged.
 Lots of protocols between different services use it, databases store JSON (document stores naturally, but others increasingly as well).
 It is popular, because it is simple, human-readable, and yet surprisingly versatile, despite its limitations.
 At the same time there is a plethora of alternatives ranging from XML over Universal Binary JSON, MongoDB's BSON, MessagePack, BJSON (binary JSON), Apache Thrift till Google's protocol buffers and ArangoDB's shaped JSON.
 When looking into this, we were surprised to find that none of these formats manages to combine compactness, platform independence, fast access to sub-objects and rapid conversion from and to JSON.
 - **Verify** [📁](./Verify) [🌐](https://github.com/GerHobbelt/Verify)